zinichakraborty/bootcampexercises-f23/exer5/README.md

 ```
 In the components folder, create a `Train.js` file.
 In this file you can create the design for an exportable Train component that takes in the data for one train and returns the display for it.

-Finally, in the `App.js` file display each of the train components. *Hint* You do not need to display each component manually as the number of trains on a line or subject to change.
-Instead you can use the `map` function you used in Exercise 4 and a lambda expression inside the App component to take in the props at each index and display a component for each train's props.
+Finally, in the `App.js` file display each of the train components. *Hint: You do not need to display each component manually as the number of trains on a line or subject to change.* Instead you can use the `map` function you used in Exercise 4 and a lambda expression inside the App component to take in the props at each index and display a component for each train's props.

-Once you have reached this step, we will start the set you up for Exercise 6, we ask that you create a non-functional dropdown somewhere on the screen.
+Once you have reached this step, we will start the setup for Exercise 6.
+We ask that you create a non-functional dropdown somewhere on the screen.
 (In Exercise 6 we will display information for each train line so the dropdown for each train line page will change).
 You can create a file called `stations.js` inside of the `server` folder that holds each of the train lines' stations.
 You can just copy this information and put it in that file:
 ```
 stationsByLine = {
     red: ["North Springs", "Sandy Springs", "Dunwoody", "Medical Center", "Buckhead", "Lindbergh Center", "Arts Center", "Midtown", "North Avenue", "Civic Center", "Peachtree Center", "Five Points", "Garnett", "West End", "Oakland City", "Lakewood/Ft.
 McPherson", "East Point", "College Park", "Airport"],